ria00011111111111/MMA3001_Project/README.md

-# MMA3001_Project
+## MMA 3001

-# AI Acknowledgement
+# 🤖 AI Acknowledgement
-This project was completed with the assistance of generative artificial intelligence (AI) tools, including OpenAI ChatGPT.
-AI was used to support learning and development activities such as brainstorming ideas, explaining programming and mathematical concepts, suggesting code structures, assisting with debugging, and improving the clarity of documentation.
-All AI-generated outputs were critically evaluated, tested, and modified where necessary before being incorporated into the project.

-I remained responsible for verifying the accuracy, validity, and appropriateness of all code, analysis, and written content included in the final submission.
-The final design decisions, implementation, interpretation of results, and submitted work are my own.
+Generative AI tools, including OpenAI ChatGPT, were used during the development of this project to assist with brainstorming ideas, explaining programming concepts, improving the formatting and clarity of documentation, and generating example code based on prompts and original content provided by the author.
+All AI-generated outputs were critically reviewed, tested, and modified where necessary before being incorporated into the project.
+The author remains responsible for verifying the accuracy and appropriateness of all code, analysis, and written content included in the final submission.

-This acknowledgement is provided in accordance with Monash University guidance on the responsible use and acknowledgement of artificial intelligence and reflects the principle that AI is a tool that supports, but does not replace, human judgement and accountability.